← Back to Blog

 2. Machining — Material is cut away from the blank to create the drill geometry

-The global fastener industry overwhelmingly uses cold forging.
+The global fastener industry predominantly uses cold forging.
 Here's why.

 How Cold Forging Works